 Step into the world of botanical art with our step-by-step rose drawing tutorial, packed full of expert tips and advice!

-Roses make excellent still life subjects and have been the artist’s muse for millennia.
-They first appear as art in frescos on the walls of the palace at Knossos, on the island of Crete, which dates to around 1,700 BC.
+Roses have been the artist's muse for millennia and make excellent still-life subjects.
+They first appear in frescos on the walls of the palace at Knossos, on the island of Crete, which dates to around 1,700 BC.

 Roses can be as simple as a five-petaled flower surrounding a central pistil, or as intricate as layers upon layers of swirling, overlapping petals.
-They are elegant and timeless, and their lingering fragrance has made them a popular gift for special occasions.
+They are elegant and timeless, and their lingering fragrance has made them a popular gift.

-If you’re new to drawing, we think you’ll also enjoy reading our guide to pencil drawing for beginners as well as browsing our expert selection of the best drawing pencils, to help you out with the basic techniques and best kit from the off.
+If you’re new to drawing, we think you’ll enjoy our guide to pencil drawing for beginners.
+It will also be helpful to browse the best drawing pencils, to help you out with the basic techniques and best kit from the off.

 This is the rose that you’ll learn to draw in our step-by-step tutorial.